artefactual-labs/enduro/hack/dagger/smoke/README.md

 the rest of the artifacts.
 The tests own the user-visible scenarios:

 - submit a zip through the filesystem watcher,
+- recover a failed production-system receipt with an operator decision,
 - submit a directory through the Nuxt batch-import form,
 - wait for Enduro collections to complete,
 - download each generated AIP and inspect its METS file,